Daik102/odin-recipes/README.md

-Here is a practice page for the Odin Project.
+Here is a practice site for the Odin Project.
-I created some recipe pages that looks really delicious.
+I created some recipe pages that look really delicious.
 These recipes are come from Allrecipes (https://www.allrecipes.com/) Hope you enjoy!